Skip to content

 default: var(--lcards-orange-dark)

-Note: Setting opacity: 0 and color: transparent disables the tint.
-Setting blur: 0px disables the blur.
+Note: Setting layers: null disables all screen effects.
 This gives a pure notification card in a corner with no overlay treatment on the rest of the dashboard.

 Per-condition content and backdrop